Robsutar/resource-pack-no-upload/README.md

 ## Additional Configurations

-There are other settings inside config.yml, such as messages and plugin behavior, refer to the automatically generated config.yml.
+There are other settings inside config.yml, such as messages and rnu behavior, refer to the automatically generated config.yml.